Mike Simpson: Health care

 Simpson was an original co-sponsor of the Newborn Screening Saves Lives Reauthorization Act of 2013 (H.R.
 1281; 113th Congress), a bill that would amend the Public Health Service Act to reauthorize grant programs and other initiatives to promote expanded screening of newborns and children for heritable disorders.
 Simpson said: "the bill reflects the realities of reduced budgets Washington, but continues and strengthens the well established system of monitoring and evaluating infant conditions soon after birth.
 Just one small blood sample from the newborn's foot identifies infants with genetic or other conditions that can be treated quickly and effectively, saving and improving thousands of lives."

 Energy and water

 On June 20, 2014, Simpson introduced the Energy and Water Development and Related Agencies Appropriations Act, 2015 (H.R.
 4923; 113th Congress), a bill that would make appropriations for energy and water development and related agencies for FY2015.
 The bill would appropriate $34 billion, which is $50 million less than these agencies then received.
 The appropriations for the United States Department of Energy and the United States Army Corps of Engineers are made by this bill.

 Gun rights

-Simpson voted for and helped pass the National Right-to-Carry Reciprocity Act of 2011.
-Under this law, which passed the House on November 16, 2011, people with a valid license are allowed to carry a concealed weapon in other states as long as those states allow concealed weapons and do not have specific rules about concealed weapons carried by nonresidents.